MineoGames/MineoGames.github.io/_includes/en/vermin-exterminator-content.md

 - Works on left and right stick

 - Grip to interact with gauntlet / open doors
-- Trigger to fire
+- Trigger to fire/click when pointing button with laser

 - Left hand second button to open menu
 	- You can find/edit the controls in the in-game menu.
     - You can edit snap turn rotation and movement type in the in-game menu.
     - You can ajust sound levels in the in-game menu.
 	- You can ajust graphics in the in-game menu.
-- Left and Right first button are use to select item pointed with red laser
-- Left hand system button to reset orientation
+- Left hand second button to reset orientation
 	- The environment adapts to the player size when resetting orientation